 - Thoughts of suicide

 - Confused thoughts

 - Disorganized speech and behavior

 - Being overly emotional or not showing any emotion whatsoever

 - Social withdrawal

 - Neglect of personal hygiene

-One of the main forms of treatment for those facing psychotic disorders is antipsychotic medications that will not only reduce symptoms, but will also help reduce the risk of future psychotic episodes.
+One of the main forms of treatment for those facing psychotic disorders is antipsychotic medications that will not only reduce symptoms but will also help reduce the risk of future psychotic episodes.
 These medications will not cure the illness, but they will allow individuals to be able to function on a daily basis and have a better overall quality of life.
 In addition to medication, psychotherapy can be helpful at reducing stress and helping individuals work through any emotions surrounding their mental health disorder.
 A proper therapeutic support network involving a multidisciplinary team of professionals and family members can be essential to the continued health and well-being of people who have suffered a psychotic break.
-A compassionate care team can help the patient learn the skills he or she needs to recover, while also educating loved ones about the underlying illnesses and helping them to cope with their own feelings and concerns.
+The compassionate care team at our treatment center can help the patient learn the skills he or she needs to recover, while also educating loved ones about the underlying illnesses and helping them to cope with their own feelings and concerns.